Academic Handbook Health and Safety

 Welfare Arrangements

-1. The Facilities Manager is responsible for liaising the with building landlord to ensure that welfare facilities which fall outside of our domain are well maintained and available such as:
+1. The Head of Facilities is responsible for liaising with the building landlord to ensure that welfare facilities which fall outside of the University domain are well maintained and available such as:

 1. Toilets and washbasins